Applications now open for Spring 2027

 Coursework at UC

 The University of Canterbury is located on New Zealand's South Island in Christchurch.
-Located and within hours of campus world class hiking, climbing , camping and paddling - we recommend UC for adventurous students.
-Want to get out.
+Located and within hours of campus world class hiking, climbing , camping and paddling - we recommend UC for adventurous students who want to get out and explore!
 Most of our students join a club that provides opportunities (and transportation) to get off campus on the weekends.
 There are hiking, climbing, canoeing clubs that offer trips every weekend.
 For more information about clubs visit UC's student association website!

-Students studying at Canterbury live in Ilam Apartments or Sonoda Apartments.
-Both are located on campus and adjacent to large playing fields.
-On campus recreation centre is included.
-All apartments are self-catered, meaning you will cook for yourself.
+Living: Students studying at Canterbury live in Ilam Apartments.
+The apartments are located on campus and adjacent to large playing fields.
+The students have access to the on campus recreation centre.
+The apartments are self-catered with a kitchen, meaning students will cook for themselves.

 Medical Information: